Notification Dialogs

 will create a dialog that looks like the following picture:

-method is also available with the following definition:
+Additionally, a validate_or_cancel method is available with the following definition:

 fn dialogs::validate_or_cancel(title: &str, caption: &str) -> ValidateOrCancelResult {...}

-).
-The result of this dialog are described by the followin enum:
+This method displays three buttons (Yes, No, and Cancel).
+The result of this dialog is described by the following enum:

 #[derive(Copy,Clone,PartialEq,Eq)]